What are the Causes and Health Effects of Mold in Commercial Offices?

 Being highly dependent on moisture, mold’s spores tend to fixate on surfaces that present some sort of moisture, oxygen and an organic compound to feed.
 These can be found in almost any room in any building and represent a constant risk factor to be monitored.
 Initially, when in low concentrations, mold is extremely hard to detect as they tend to flourish in dark hidden areas.
 However, in time, mold can be visually detected as multi-colored spots that spread out in dampened areas and can emit a musty odor.
 The most common types of mold found in commercial buildings are Alternalia, Aspergillus and Aureobasidium.

 What causes mold in commercial offices?

-However, given proper conditions, mold spores settle on surfaces and grow into large spread colonies that can represent considerable health risk to human exposed to them.
-In order for the spore to properly attach to surfaces and propagate into a large mold colony certain conditions need to be met, such as, high humidity of the area (in some cases presenting accumulation of water), presence of oxygen and presence of organic matter.
+However, given proper conditions, mold spores settle on surfaces and grow into large spread colonies that can represent a considerable health risk to human’s exposure to them.
+In order for the spore to properly attach to surfaces and propagate into a large mold colony, certain conditions need to be met, such as high humidity of the area (in some cases presenting an accumulation of water), presence of oxygen and presence of organic matter.
 Therefore, mold propagation is typically seen in building that present either leaks or condensation points, which allow for an uncontrolled increase in humidity.

 Where can it be found?